Jes L. Matsick, Ph.D. (she/her)

 Principal Investigator

-Dr. Jes Matsick is a feminist psychologist.
-She received her Ph.D. in Psychology and Women’s Studies from the University of Michigan and, as faculty at Penn State, she holds a joint appointment in the Department of Psychology (area: social psychology) and the Department of Women’s, Gender, and Sexuality Studies (WGSS)
+Dr. Jes Matsick is a feminist social psychologist.
+She received her Ph.D. in Psychology and Women’s Studies from the University of Michigan and, as faculty at Penn State, she holds a joint appointment in the Department of Psychology (area: social psychology) and the Department of Women’s, Gender, and Sexuality Studies (WGSS).

 At the broadest level, Dr. Matsick is interested in social and health disparities, and she seeks to bridge psychological science and feminist perspectives to address social issues.
 Dr. Matsick examines how marginalized groups experience stigma and how stigma contributes to psychosocial well-being (e.g., belonging, safety and threat, pride, stress).
 Much of her focus is on sexual and gender diversity as she considers how sociopolitical and historical contexts shape marginalized groups’ experiences and perspectives.
 In her research, she thinks critically about intersectionality theory and justice-centered outcomes.
 She favors mixed-method approaches to research, and her work creatively couples quantitative practices (e.g., experiments, longitudinal surveys, scale development) with qualitative approaches (e.g., online qualitative prompts, content analysis, thematic analysis).
 Across her research and teaching activities, she aims to (a) highlight the standpoints of people whose perspectives have been historically excluded and (b) integrate feminist approaches into psychological science.
 She has served as PI and Co-Investigator on various projects funded by the American Institute of Bisexuality, Gay and Lesbian Medical Association, Society for the Psychological Study of Social Issues, and National Institutes of Health through the Clinical and Translational Science Institute at Penn State, and National Science Foundation.